-Language and communicationrich curriculum.
+Language and communicationrich curriculum .

-Specialist staff team including experienced, qualified teachers of the deaf and learning support assistants with BSL skills.
+Specialist staff team including experienced, qualified teachers of the deaf other specialist staff and learning support assistants with BSL skills.

-Close links with parents and families.- working together with parents as partners in their children's
+Close links with parents and families.- working together with parents as partners in their children's learning